Casualty Actuarial Society: Meetings and administrative structure

 The society holds two general meetings each year for the presentation of research papers and discussions about actuarial topics.
 Several other meetings, specializing in topics such as ratemaking, predictive modeling, loss reserving, or reinsurance are offered each year, along with a series of limited attendance seminars.
 Each of the regional affiliates also holds regular meetings.

 Many members of the CAS are also members of the American Academy of Actuaries, the U.S. umbrella group for actuaries of all specialties.
-A smaller number are members of the Canadian Institute of Actuaries, the national organization of the actuarial profession in Canada.

 The governing body of the society is the 15-member board of directors, elected by members who hold the Fellowship designation.
 The administration of the society is conducted by a President elected by the Fellows and seven board-elected Vice-Presidents responsible for administration, admissions, international activities, marketing and communications, professional education, research and development, and risk integration and enterprise risk management.
 These elected officials oversee a large number of task forces and committees composed of society members and others.
 The largest single committee is the Examination Committee, consisting of more than three hundred society members, who are responsible for writing and grading the CAS actuarial exams.
-A professional support staff works for the society and is located in Arlington, Virginia.